Phlebotomy Career Overview

 What does a Phlebotomist do?

-It isn’t just doctors and nurses that constitute a significant segment in healthcare.
+It is not only doctors and nurses who constitute an important segment in health care.
 Phlebotomists too play a vital role.
-One of the advantages of phlebotomist jobs is that they have scheduled or fixed timings, and their services are not typically required in times of crises.
-Hence, phlebotomists generally have the advantage of working timings which are exactly the same as office hours.
+Among the benefits of phlebotomist jobs is that they have fixed or scheduled timings, and their solutions are not typically required in times of emergencies.
+Hence, phlebotomists generally have the benefit of working timings which are exactly the same as office hours.
 This is a rare luxury not enjoyed by other caregivers.

-A phlebotomy technician is responsible for collecting blood from patients for carrying out different tests or for blood donation purposes.
-Aside from the main duties of drawing blood samples and managing them correctly, the responsibilities of phlebotomists also extend to correctly cataloging the samples for lab analysis, and much more.
-This report provides a greater comprehension of the various job duties and services of phlebotomists.
+A phlebotomy technician is responsible for collecting blood from patients for carrying out various tests or for blood donation purposes.
+Besides the principal duties of drawing blood samples and handling them correctly, the responsibilities of phlebotomists also extend to correctly cataloging the samples for lab analysis, and much more.
+This article provides a greater understanding of the various job duties and services of phlebotomists.

 The duties performed by phlebotomists can be classified into two types: critical duties; and additional duties.